Updated: Jul 21

 Not all burning, frequency, urgency pain that resembles a UTI is caused by a UTI.
 If you continue to experience these symptoms but your cultures continue to come back negative, there may be another cause.
 These can be, but are not limited to, painful bladder syndrome / interstitial cystitis, pelvic floor dysfunctions, and nerve pain.

 Getting your symptoms evaluated is important to getting to the bottom of the pain.
 Physical Therapists are trained to look at the entire picture of who you are and what's going on, including screening other body parts / systems to make sure nothing is missed.
 If you're feeling stuck, and are unsure of where to go with this type of pain, consider reaching out to a Pelvic Floor Physical Therapist.

 Try these at-home tips to help manage your pain as an adjunct to in-person care:

 About the Author:

-Caroline Gamwell, DPT is a Doctor of Physical Therapy specializing in Women’s Health and Orthopedics.
+Caroline Gamwell, DPT is a Doctor of Physical Therapy specializing in Pelvic Health and Orthopedics.
 Dr. Gamwell earned her doctorate at Northwestern University in Chicago, IL with a focus on chronic pain rehabilitation.
 Dr. Gamwell owns Worth It PT, LLC, a boutique physical therapy practice based in Denver, CO focusing on all things Women’s Health.
 She holds post-graduate certifications in Pelvic Floor Physical Therapy, as well as in treating pregnant and postpartum athletes.
-Her passions lie with helping others embrace body changes throughout the decades, whether it’s pregnancy and postpartum or simply aging well.
+Her strongest passions lie with helping others conquer their chronic pain and achieve their intimacy goals.